 - You are unemployed, and you’re planning to seek employment within 60 days.

-- You applied for a loan, and the lender rejected your application.
+- You applied for a loan (even a quick cash loan), and the lender rejected your application.

 - You’re currently living on welfare.